-This website is dedicated to Chinese Brush Arts: calligraphy, brush painting, and seal carving.
-Most of the artworks here will be presented "chronologically" according to the time periods in different dynasties of ancient China and also "by the artist" per their artistic development though their lifetime.
-I hope the "dual presentations" may hint the readers to form a better and systematic overview and understanding of the entire evolution of Chinese characters in association with calligraphic styles throughout different dynasties of China and their impacts on brush painting, seal carving, society, other arts, and etc.
+This Website is dedicated to Chinese Brush Arts: calligraphy, painting, and seal carving.
+Most of the artworks here will be presented "chronologically" according to the time periods in different dynasties of ancient China and also "by the artist" per their artistic development through their lifetime.
+I hope the "dual presentations" may hint the readers to form a better and systematic overview and understanding of the entire evolution of Chinese characters in association with calligraphic styles throughout different dynasties of China and their influences on brush painting, seal carving, society, other arts, and etc.

 |